 Luke M. Beshar has served as a member of our Board since May 2021.
-Mr. Beshar has served as a director of Protara Therapeutics, Inc., a publicly held company focused on immune-oncology and rare diseases, since October 2018 and has served as Chairman of the board of directors since January 2020.
+Mr. Beshar has served as a director of Protara Therapeutics, Inc., a publicly held company focused on immune-oncology and rare diseases, since October 2018 and has served as Chairperson of the board of directors since January 2020.
+Mr. Beshar has served as Chairperson of the board of directors of Inotrem Therapeutic SA, an advanced clinical stage biotech company specialized in immunotherapy to control dysregulated inflammatory reactions since May 2022.
 Mr. Beshar served as a director of Trillium Therapeutics Inc., a publicly held immuno-oncology company, from March 2014 until November 2021 when the company was acquired by Pfizer, Inc. Mr. Beshar served as a director of REGENXBIO Inc., a publicly held gene therapy company, from May 2015 until September 2021.
 Mr. Beshar previously was the Executive/Senior Vice President and Chief Financial Officer of NPS Pharmaceuticals, Inc., a global biopharmaceutical company from November 2007 to February 2015 when the company was acquired by Shire plc and Executive Vice President and Chief Financial Officer of Cambrex Corporation, a publicly held life sciences company, from December 2002 to November 2007.
 Mr. Beshar holds a B.S. degree in Accounting and Finance from Michigan State University and is a graduate of The Executive Program at the Darden Graduate School of Business at the University of Virginia and is a Certified Public Accountant.
 We believe that Mr. Beshar's extensive leadership experience in the pharmaceutical industry qualifies him to serve on our Board.